How to Cope With Pandemic Mood Swings

-“Fluctuations in mood — sadness, elation, anger, fear, relief — are common and are also normal,” says Dr. Samidha Tripathi, a psychiatrist who sees patients at the UW Neighborhood South Lake Union Clinic and the Psychiatry Clinic at UW Medical Center – Roosevelt.
+“Fluctuations in mood — sadness, elation, anger, fear, relief — are common and are also normal,” says Dr. Samidha Tripathi, a UW Medicine psychiatrist.

 While mood swings can happen at any time, they’ve become especially prevalent for many people during the pandemic.

 Luckily, there are ways to stop the emotional roller coaster and help yourself feel a bit steadier.

 What causes mood swings?

 A variety of factors lead to mood swings, Tripathi notes.

 A change in your environment, your life circumstances and the seasons (think winter blues) can all affect how you feel.
 Even your circadian rhythm can cause shifts in mood, giving you a rush of energy and excitement in the morning and leaving you sluggish and grumpy by noon.

 With change being a common denominator of mood fluctuations, it’s no wonder the pandemic has caused so many of us to experience emotional whiplash.

 “Dramatically altered personal and work routines, loss of employment or financial stress, child care issues, fear and worry about our own health and the health of our loved ones, and the constant flow of information from news and social media have further stretched our ability to cope,” Tripathi says.

 She also notes weathering the pandemic can be particularly difficult for those with pre-existing mental health conditions, who may be more apt to experience mood swings.